jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

-- front and back could have icons showing generic avatar in portrait and a stats table icon for back. maybe.
+- refine top tabs type variations
-- icons -- want easy way to invert colors.
+- icons -- want easy way to invert colors (or may need to help contrast a bit for now with lighter highlight color).
 Move some stroke/fill attributes into CSS
 - finish wiring up sliders / styling quasimodal bg.
-- ?Get elements in cells to take full size?

 FRONT

-- icons - improve upload pic
 - click outside to close not working for image editing view
 - layout-specific tweaks to sliders: place sliders when text is on top in 1-1 or 2-0 layout, **the sliders need to be higher**.
 Should they all be bottom based then?
 Wouldn't be hard to specify per layout but only if needed...